StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Related work

-\paragraph*{3D photography and inpainting.} Traditional image-based reconstruction and rendering methods require complex capture setups, involving numerous images with significant baselines\cite{hedman2017casual,whelan2018reconstructing,hedman2018deep,kopf2013image}.
-Currently, there are limited research endeavors directly focused on generating stereo images.
+\paragraph*{3D photography and inpainting.} Traditional image-based reconstruction and rendering methods require complex capture setups, involving numerous images with significant baselines~\cite{hedman2017casual,whelan2018reconstructing,hedman2018deep,kopf2013image}.
+Currently, limited research endeavors directly focus on generating stereo images.
 Many studies have concentrated on generating 3D photos, a technique allowing subtle changes in the camera angle for observing photos from different perspectives~\cite{hu2021worldsheet,shih20203d,zhou2018stereo,srinivasan2019pushing,mildenhall2019local}.
 Among 3D image generation techniques, 3D Photography Inpainting is a notable approach \cite{shih20203d,hedman2017casual}.
 This method employs inpainting to generate 3D images.
 After passing the input image through a depth estimation model, they map the image onto a mesh and apply changes in perspective based on the depth map of the original image.
 Inpainting is then utilized to fill the gaps left by transformed pixels in the original image.
 This approach significantly differs from our modification of the Stable Diffusion latent space.
-Although this method could be adapted as post-process after image generated through Stable Diffusion, it requires additional steps and consumes more time.
+Although this method could be adopted as post-processing of an image generated through Stable Diffusion, it requires additional steps and consumes more time.